cbleslie/curtain.js/README.md

 curtain-delay="3s"
 ```
 ####Duration
-The delay controls how long it takes the curtain to open.
+The duration controls how long it takes the curtain to open.
 You must provide the value in the "```number```s" format.
 If none is provided, the curtain will, again, inherit it's defaults.
 ```HTML
 curtain-duration="1s"
 ```